Maria Khan

-Career
+Maria Jamila Khan (Pashto; ماريه جميله خان) (born 9 November 1990) is a professional footballer who plays as a midfielder for Vietnamese club Ho Chi Minh City and captains the Pakistan women's national team.
+Born in the United States to a Pakistani-American father, she moved as an adult to the United Arab Emirates, and played friendlies for the United Arab Emirates national team, before pledging her international allegiance to her ancestral nation Pakistan.

+Club career

 In 2009, Khan joined Denver Pioneers in the United States, where she was a goalkeeper.
-In 2013, Khan moved to the United Arab Emirates to pursue her Masters degree.
-There, she transitioned into a midfielder for a amateur side where signed for an Emirati side, where she became a midfielder.
+In 2013, Khan moved to the United Arab Emirates to pursue her master's degree.
+There, she transitioned into a midfielder for an amateur side where signed for an Emirati side, where she became a midfielder.
 It was there that she learnt more about women football in Pakistan, which eventually led her to play for WAPDA at the 2018 National Women Football Championship.
+In August 2023, she joined Saudi Women's Premier League club Eastern Flames.